ACEnglish/utmos/README.md

 `--weights` and/or `--af`

 ```
-utmos select [-h] [--lowmem] [-o OUT] [--concat CONCAT]
-             [-m {greedy,topN,random}] [-c COUNT] [--af] [--weights WEIGHTS]
+utmos select [-h] [-c COUNT] [-o OUT] [--debug] [--af] [--weights WEIGHTS]
-             [--subset SUBSET] [--include INCLUDE] [--exclude EXCLUDE]
+              [--subset SUBSET] [--exclude EXCLUDE] [--lowmem LOWMEM]
-             [--debug]
+              [--buffer BUFFER] [--maxmem MAXMEM]
               in_files [in_files ...]
 ```

+### Basic arguments:
+#### in_files
+  one or more input files and can be a mix of vcf[.gz] or jl files from `utmos convert`.
+If there was a previous run of `utmos select --lowmem example.hdf5`, the a single in_file of the hdf5 file can be specified.
+This saves time by not needing to concatenate results between multiple runs of a dataset.

+#### count
-* `--count` sets how many samples are selected.
-Can be a count or a percent of samples if < 1
+Sets how many samples are selected.
+Can be a count or a percent of samples if < 1.

+### Scoring arguments:
+#### af
-* `--af` will weigh the variants by their allele frequency, which helps reduce bias towards rare/private alleles.
+For each iteration, weigh the variants by their allele frequency.
+This helps reduce bias towards rare/private alleles.

+#### weight
-* `--weight` is a tab-delimited file of samples and a weight.
+A tab-delimited file of samples and a weight.
 Not every sample in the vcf needs to be given a score in the weight file.
-Any sample without a provided weight is given a 1.
+Any sample without a provided weight is given a 1

-* `--include` and `--exclude` will force inclusion or exclusion of samples regardless of their score.
-These parameters can take a comma-separated list of sample names (e.g. samp1,samp2) or can point to a file with one sample per-line.
-* `--subset` will restrict analysis to only the specified samples before beginning any processing.
-* `in_files` are one or more input files and can be a mix of vcf[.gz] or jl files from `utmos convert`.
-* `--mode` :
-  * greedy (default): On each iteration, pick the sample with highest score and remove its variants from future iterations
-  * topN: Sort samples by score, return the highest scoring samples
-  * random: Pick random samples
+#### subset
+Provide a list of samples to analyze.

+#### exclude
+Provie a list of samples to exclude from the analysis.

+### Memory arguments:
+These are arguments are for when there's more data than can be held in memory.
+By default, utmos will hold all variants in memory.
+This comes out to approximately `(num_variants * num_samples * dtype_bytes * num_matrix) / 1e9` GB of memory.
+`dtype_bytes` is the size per-datapoint in bytes (assumed to be 4) and `num_matrix` is 1 by default and 2 if `--af` is also used.
+For datasets with too much data to hold in memory, utmos allows a user to take advantage of hdf5 files and use disk storage instead of memory.
+However, this comes at the expense of needing to create a large intermediate file and high IO on said file, thus one should expect an increased runtime.

+The `--lowmem` mode works by first concatenating all the input vcf/jl together into an hdf5 file.
+At most, `--buffer` rows will be held in-memory before writing/appending the data into the hdf5 file.
+Then, for each iteration, the dataset is reduced by removing the used sample's column and all variants the sample contained from the rows before writing the reduced matrices to a temporary hdf5 in the `$TMPDIR`.
+If at any point through the iterations the dataset is estimated to have a total size below `--maxmem`, the full dataset is pulled into memory before continuing.

+#### lowmem
+Name of the hdf5 file which is filled with the concatenated in_files.

+#### buffer
-* `--concat` lowers memory usage during concatenation of input files by writing each input into an hdf5 file.
+Number of variants (rows) to buffer in memory during concatenation before writing to the hdf5 file.

-  Without `--concat`, the entire dataset must be held in memory twice momentarily to do the concatenation (once with the pieces and once with the full dataset).
-The hdf5 file to which the input files are written can be reused directly in future `select` runs.
-* `--lowmem` lowers memory usage if the input file is a vcf[.gz] by converting directly into an hdf5 file.
-This is just a hook in to `utmos convert --lowmem`
+#### maxmem
+Maximum memory (in GB) available to utmos.
+For debugging, taking the 'shortcut' to pull the data into memory if/when possible can be skipped by setting `--maxmem 0`.
+However, when actually performing summation, utmos assumes at least 1GB of memory is available.

 ## Performace metrics
 Running on a 2013 Mac Pro and using chr22 from 1kgp genotype